 What we will create

-Next up, we gave attendees a flavour of what to expect from us in 2016, outlining the six things we are looking to create as a community – which are as follows:
+Next up, we gave attendees a flavour of what to expect from us in 2016, outlining the six things we are looking to create as a community.
+These are as follows:

 - A first port of call for mentorship, sharing experiences and opportunities to progress

-The next part of the evening was all about finding out about what everyone’s objectives for coming along were and what areas of their skill set they were looking to develop in 2016, and how our community could help them.
+The next part of the evening was about finding out what skills our attendees were looking to develop in 2016, and how our community could help them.

-We want people to get the most out of meetups, so future meetups will focus on the themes that were discussed.
-Over the coming months we are aiming to ensure that all of our attendees’ objectives are met – so that we can all develop our skill sets and become smarter and more successful digital marketers.
+We want people to get the most out of meetups, so future events will focus on the themes that were discussed.
+Over the coming months we are aiming to ensure that all of our attendees’ objectives are met.
+In this way, we can all develop our skills and become smarter (and more successful) digital marketers.